1873–74 Scottish Cup: Background

-Eight further teams joined the Scottish FA over the next few months and subscription fees from 15 of them were used to pay for the trophy.
-The Scottish Cup is the oldest trophy in association football and it has been awarded to the winner of every edition of the competition.
+Eight further teams joined the SFA over the next few months and subscription fees from fifteen of the members were used to pay for the trophy; the only non-contributor was Southern, which was also the last club to enter.
+The Scottish Cup is the oldest trophy in association football.
+It has been awarded to the winner of every edition of the competition and is competed for on an annual basis by SFA member clubs.

 Format

 As 16 teams entered the competition, the first edition of the Scottish Cup took on the format of a straightforward knockout tournament.
 In future years, the number of entrants would expand to regularly include over 100 teams which resulted in the need for byes before the introduction of the Scottish Football League in 1890 and the Scottish Qualifying Cup in 1895.

 For the first round, the names of the 16 teams were placed into a single lot and drawn into pairs.
 The home team for each tie was determined by the toss of a coin unless it was mutually agreed or only one of the two clubs drawn against one another had a private ground.
 In the event of a draw, the team who lost the toss would have the choice of ground for the replay.
 This process was repeated for the quarter-finals and semi-finals.
-The choice of venue for the final matches was reserved to the Scottish FA.
+The choice of venue for the final and any replay(s) was reserved to the SFA.